-The document has been prepared by the Council and will act as a blueprint in guiding economic activity in the East Riding until 2022/23, with the aim of promoting growth and inclusion all parts of our area.
+The document was prepared by the council and is acting as a blueprint in guiding economic activity in the East Riding, with the aim of promoting growth and inclusion all parts of our area.
 A mid-term review was completed in January 2021 to reflect a new EU-UK relationship, Local Enterprise Partnership reform and the announcement of a broad package of complementary UK-wide funding to support economic development.

-The strategy identifies four priorities to enable the East Riding to respond to the Government’s vision at a local level and complement the ambitions of the Humber Local Enterprise Partnership, whilst continuing to engage with the priorities of the neighbouring York and North Yorkshire Local Enterprise Partnership.
+The strategy identifies four priorities to enable the East Riding to respond to the Government’s vision at a local level.

 The four priorities identified in the strategy are: